cyrfar/TrailerTrends/README.md

 # TrailerTrends
-The film industry is a complicated and fascinating multi-billion dollar market.
-In this repo, I build a model that uses information about movie trailer viewership (online search trends, etc) and other movie metadata to predict the initial ROI of a movie.
-The target variable, which I label as "success", is given by
+We have all watched that one awesome movie trailer that convinces us to spend $15 to sit inside a big dark room staring at the big screen for a couple of hours.
+It is not crazy, then, to say that trailers can significantly impact the initial success of a movie.
+But does it matter, for example, when the trailers are released?
+How many?
+Movie marketers claim it does but I wanted to take a data driven approach to see which trailer features (if any) matter the most.
+In this repo, we gather data about movie trailers by scraping the internet and using API's from different sources and collect it into a dataset.
+I then build a model that uses this information about movie trailer viewership (online search trends, etc) and other movie metadata to predict the initial ROI of a movie.
+The target variable, which I label as "success", is defined as

 success = opening weekend revenue/budget

 The main results/insights found are:
-* The number of people watching a movie's trailers prior to release data are predictive features for that movie's succes
+* The number of people watching a movie's trailers prior to release data are predictive features for that movie's success.
+Other features such as production company and budget are strong predictors as well (as expected).
 * The release dates of trailers are not strong predictive features
 * Low budget horror films like "Paranormal Activity" tend to have large success (as defined above)
 * Movies with two trailers tend to do better on opening weekend when the first trailer is more popular than the second (rather than the other way around).